 One way to psych yourself up into making your bed is to enjoy getting into it.
 And if there’s one way to achieve that, it’s by making it smell fantastic.

 Nowadays, that’s more than achievable and usually with minimal effort required.
 One foolproof way is to use laundry scent boosters or laundry scent beads.
 Scent beads range from anything like Downy Infusions, Downy Unstopables, Dreft, Arm & Hammer In-Wash Scent Boosters, Gain Fireworks In-Wash Scent Booster, Downy Fresh Protect with Febreze Odor Defense, Snuggles Scent Shakes, and so on.

 Another way to get your sheets smelling sweet, fresh, or downright fantastic is to use sprays.
 Sprays can range from Caldera Linen and Room Sprays to The Laundress New York line of sprays.
-You can even try a DIY version such as essential oils or a light spritz of perfume or cologne.
+You can also try a DIY version such as essential oils or a light spritz of perfume or cologne.
+Just use them sparingly.